How Maintenance Managers Can Successfully Achieve Key Performance Indicators (KPIs)

 There are two problems maintenance managers can face;

-1. Not enough information to keep the business powering along at optimum performance.
-Without adequate reporting, you are basically flying blind.
+- There is not enough information to keep the business powering along at optimum performance.
+Without adequate reporting, you are flying blind.

 Why are KPIs in maintenance management important to help streamline your operation?

-Key performance indicators are used to measure the effectiveness of the maintenance management solution, that directly impacts asset/equipment performance and total maintenance costs.
+Key performance indicators measure the maintenance management solution’s effectiveness, which directly impacts asset/equipment performance and total maintenance costs.

 Setting KPI targets and monitoring the performance will;